nestordemeure/nestordemeure.github.io/content/cooking/sweet/cakes/chocolate_mug_cake.md

 * 1 gram baking powder

 [^oil]: This, and limiting the time in the microwave, is the secret to a moist cake.

+[^banana]: You can replace the egg with 2/3 of a very ripe banana.
+The batter will look weird, and it will need an additional minute in the microwave, but the result is delicious.

 ## Preparation